As Boeing faces crisis, filing reveals CEO got $30 million last year

 Boeing’s outsize financial performance last year sent the stock soaring, and correspondingly the pay of its top executives, the company revealed in a securities filing Friday — even as the company faces a crisis after two deadly airplane crashes.

-In 2018, Boeing chairman and chief executive Dennis Muilenburg was awarded total compensation including stock awards of $23.4 million, up from $18.5 million a year earlier.
+In 2018, Boeing Chairman and Chief Executive Dennis Muilenburg was awarded total compensation including stock awards of $23.4 million, up from $18.5 million a year earlier.

 The filing notes that this is 184 times the median compensation of a Boeing employee in 2018, which was $126,991.

-A supplemental note in the Securities and Exchange Commission filing reveals that when exercises of stock options granted in prior years are included, Muilenburg actually pocketed $30 million, up from $24 million a year ago.
+A supplemental note in the Securities and Exchange Commission filing reveals that when exercises of stock options granted in previous years are included, Muilenburg actually pocketed $30 million, up from $24 million a year ago.

 Most Read Business Stories